Are you looking for side hustles for nursing students to earn extra money?

-- and create the written report containing the doctor’s words.
+- and create a written report containing the doctor’s words.

 Transcribing is a specific skill set that requires some training.
 However, having a medical background is a huge advantage due to your familiarity with medical terminology and phrasing.

-Transcribing is a job that can easily be done remotely, due to it simply being a matter of requiring a computer, headset, and the audio file.
+Transcribing is a job that can easily be done remotely due to it simply being a matter of requiring a computer, headset, and audio file.